MohamedHakem/temp-converter/README.md

 # tempConverter

-link to the app:
+This is link to the app:
 mohamedhakem.github.io/tempConverter
 this app is tempreture converter ... converts Celsius, Fahrenheit and Kelvin from any to all